ds4se/chapters/ermurph/survey-chapter.md

 ### Stage 1: Initial Recruitment

 It's tempting to jump right in and begin writing survey questions, and today's software packages almost entice you to do so.
-However, it's essential to first consider the questions you want to ask and how you intend to use the answers to the questions.
+But as we learned with the Sirens, adventurers who dashed off on their journey without appropriate preparation ultimately met with tragedy.
+Consequently, it's essential to first consider the questions you want to ask and how you intend to use the answers to the questions.
 This is not simply a matter of taking your research questions and translating them into survey question form.
 We've found, for example, that the phrasing of the question itself is highly contextually sensitive and that practitioners often do not have the same interpretation of a topic as the researcher.

 One way to mitigate this risk is to create a very short survey and cast a wide net to recruit participants with familiarity on the topic.
 For example, one survey on data science practices randomly sampled employees and asked them three simple questions: "Do you perform data science activities?"; b) "What's your biggest frustration when performing data science?; and c) "May we follow-up with you?"